MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 ## Preparation and required setup for this tutorial
 In order to create extensions for Team Services, there are some prerequisite software and tools you'll need:

-- A **Visual Studio Team Services account**, more information can be found [here](https://www.visualstudio.com/en-us/products/visual-studio-team-services-vs.aspx)
+- A **VSTS account**, more information can be found [here](https://www.visualstudio.com/en-us/products/visual-studio-team-services-vs.aspx)
 - **A text editor**.
 For many of the tutorials we used `Visual Studio Code`, which can be downloaded [here](https://code.visualstudio.com/)
 - The latest version of **node**, which can be downloaded [here](https://nodejs.org/en/download/)
 <a name="cli" />